 Use water that feels slightly warm to your touch, but not too hot.
 Lather up the body well, but make sure not to get shampoo in the eyes or ears (if you accidentally do, rinse well with fresh water).
 Rinse all of the shampoo out, since any left in the coat could be drying or irritating.
-It is a good idea to refill the tub with fresh water, maybe even a couple of times, to make sure the rinse is as complete as possible.
+Refill the tub with fresh water, maybe even a couple of times, to make sure the rinse is as complete as possible.

 Towel drying is usually sufficient and ferrets usually dry out pretty quickly, but it is important to make sure they do not become chilled when still damp.
-Unless their cage is freshly cleaned, that is not the best place to put them while still damp as a romp through a dirty cage and/or litter box will undo the work of the bath.
+Unless their cage is freshly cleaned, that is not the best place to put them while still damp as a romp through a dirty cage or litter box will undo the work of the bath.

 If your ferret has fleas, consult your veterinarian before using a flea shampoo.
 Your vet will recommend the best program of treatment for fleas for your household, including a ferret-safe flea shampoo if indicated.

-Nail clippers meant meant for cats that look like small scissors with a little notch in the blade work well for ferrets.
+Nail clippers meant for cats that look like small scissors with a little notch in the blade work well for ferrets.
 You can also use a small pair of human nail clippers.
 However, sometimes these pinch the nail before cutting and your ferret may find this uncomfortable.

+The trick to nail clipping is to cut the sharp tip off the nail without cutting into the quick.
+The quick is the part inside the nail where the blood vessel and nerve endings are located.
 Most ferrets have light or translucent nails, and the quick is visible as the pink part inside the nail.
 Make your cut a bit in front of the quick; if you get too close it may still be a bit painful.

 Ferrets do tend to have waxy ears, and keeping them clean will help prevent problems and infections.
 Normally, their ear wax is light brown or reddish in color.
 Regular cleaning will help you spot a change in the amount or texture of ear wax which could indicate an infection or ear mites.

-To make this easiest, use a toothbrush meant for cats that consists of a set of short bristles on a rubber tube that fits over your finger, or even just a piece of gauze wrapped around your finger.
-You can make it more agreeable but using a drop of your ferrets favorite liquid/gel vitamin supplement, but never use human toothpaste.
+Use a toothbrush meant for cats that looks like a set of short bristles on a rubber tube that fits over your finger or even just a piece of gauze wrapped around your finger.
+You can use a drop of your ferrets favorite liquid/gel vitamin supplement but never use human toothpaste.
 Then simply wipe the teeth with the brush or gauze.